easegress-io/easegress/doc/easegateway_design.md

 Every EaseGateway server serves client requests, as we can see from the above EaseGateway architecture.
 Clients connect to exactly one server to send requests.
 Requests are served by each server, write requests are processed by an agreement protocol.
 As part of the agreement protocol, all write requests from admin clients are forwarded to a single server, called the leader.
 The rest of the EaseGateway servers, called followers, receive update message proposals from the leader and agree upon message delivery.
 The atomic broadcast message protocol takes care of replacing leaders on failures and syncing followers with leaders.

-### 3.2 Membership Detection And Failure Detection
+### 3.2 Membership Management And Failure Detection
 EaseGateway manages cluster membership and member failure detection using an SWIM-based gossip protocol.
 We choose third-party library [memberlist](https://github.com/hashicorp/memberlist) as the gossip layer implementation.
 EaseGateway uses gossip based protocol to sovle three major problems:
 1. Membership: EaseGateway maintains cluster membership lists
 2. Failure detection and Recovery: EaseGateway can detect failed nodes within seconds, and executes callback processes to handle these events.